 - For Home of Wealth, it means supporting Kiva.org and advancing micro-finance opportunities across the globe.
 Charity before profits, it’s that easy!

 Why will doing good lead to better business?

 - It may not, but why not take a gamble on something worthy like charity?
-Businesses start-up everyday with the intention of making lots of money for owners and shareholders but only donate a small portion of earnings to charity, if any at all.
-That mindset leads to greed and fraud so why not flip it?
+Businesses start up everyday with the intention of making lots of money for owners and shareholders, but only donate a small portion of earnings to charity, if any at all.
+That mindset leads to greed and fraud.
+Why not flip it?
 This is why charitable organizations are our shareholders.
-Here at HoW, we also make it a point to have a business model that is transparent.
-In doing so, we think minimalist enthusiasts will appreciate it and support our efforts.